saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 * You don’t have to provision all the different kinds of virtual machines you will need yourself
 *   You don’t have to set up and maintain the Selenium Grid that will coordinate the test across all of these different machines

-When you run tests on Sauce Labs, you are using the _Selenium Grid_ and the _RemoteWebdriver._  The Selenium Grid lets you distribute test execution across several machines and you connect to it with Selenium _RemoteWebDriver_.
+When you run tests on Sauce Labs, you are using the _Selenium Grid_ to test on multiple operating systems and the _RemoteWebdriver_.
+The Sauce Labs Selenium Grid lets you distribute test execution across several machines and you connect to it with [Selenium RemoteWebDriver](https://www.selenium.dev/documentation/en/remote_webdriver/remote_webdriver_client/).

-You tell the Grid which browser and OS you want your test to run on through the use of Selenium's class object [MutableCapabilities](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html), and its various subclasses for specific browser options (ChromeOptions, FirefoxOptions, etc.) Sauce Labs has [specific language bindings](https://github.com/saucelabs/sauce_bindings) that act as wrappers for supported programming languages.
+You tell the Grid which browser and OS you want your test to run on through the use of Selenium's class object, [MutableCapabilities](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html), and its various subclasses for specific browser options (ChromeOptions, FirefoxOptions, etc.) Sauce Labs has [specific language bindings](https://github.com/saucelabs/sauce_bindings) that act as wrappers for supported programming languages.

 ### Run the Test Code Locally